killer23d/VaultWarden-OCI-NG/README.md

 ## **⚠️ Important Configuration Notice**

 This project requires manual configuration before its first use.
 It will not work by simply cloning the repository and running it.
 You must create and modify several key files which contain your specific domain information and secrets.
+Please also check the Wiki for additional information and troubleshooting.

 The most critical files that you **must** create or configure are: